Automotive safety: Pedestrian safety

+After decades of decline, US pedestrian deaths have increased since 2009.
+A New York Times study concluded that higher hoods and larger vehicle blind spots from progressively larger pickups and SUVs is responsible for part of the increase.

 Cars are much more dangerous to pedestrians than they are to drivers and passengers.
 Two-thirds of 1.3 million yearly auto related deaths are pedestrians.
 Since at least the early 1970s, attention has also been given to vehicle design regarding the safety of pedestrians in car-pedestrian collisions.
 Proposals in Europe would require cars sold there to have a minimum/maximum hood (bonnet) height.
 From 2006, the use of "bull bars", a fashion on 4x4s and SUVs, became illegal in the European Union, after having been banned on all new cars in 2002.
+Recent research has explored the use of multimodal sensor fusion to improve pedestrian detection in challenging conditions, including low-light environments and unusual pedestrian postures such as prone or fallen individuals.

 Conspicuity

 Lights and reflectors

 Vehicles are equipped with a variety of lights and reflectors to mark their presence, position, width, length, and direction of travel as well as to convey the driver's intent and actions to other drivers.
 These include the vehicle's headlamps, front and rear position lamps, side marker lights and reflectors, turn signals, stop (brake) lamps, and reversing lamps.
 School buses and semi-trailer trucks in North America are required to bear retroreflective strips outlining their side and rear perimeters for greater conspicuity at night.

 Daytime running lamps have been required in the Nordic countries since the mid-1970s, in Canada since 1990, and throughout the European Union since 7 February 2011.